hgedia/blog.nil.foundation-hg/_posts/2022-02-20-dbms-replication-protocol.md

 More detailed information about <span style='font-family:Menlo, Courier, monospace'>=nil; 'DROP DATABASE *</span> can be found in a relevant blog post: [https://blog.nil.foundation/2021/12/01/database-management-system.html](https://blog.nil.foundation/2021/12/01/database-management-system.html).

-## But what does it have to do with data accessibility?
+## But what does it have to do with data management?

 Ah.
-Finally a proper question, not a burp.
+Finally a proper question.

 [<span style='font-family:Menlo, Courier, monospace'>=nil; 'DROP DATABASE *</span>](https://blog.nil.foundation/2021/12/01/database-management-system.html) eliminates data accessibility and maintenance cost problems as if they never existed.
 This is done by managing several publicly-replicable